Notify me

 I recommend distinguishing special focus from unusualness, which have some components in common but some factors which distinguish the two.
 The way you can stare in wonder at great art for hours is significantly different from the notice something gets from just being different.

 Like many aspects of art, what gets special focus is, inevitably, in part, personal.
-One of my favourite examples of a watch which, for me personally, gets special attention for its beauty, is the Mr. Jones Watches Sun and Moon:
+One of my favourite examples of a watch which gets special attention from me for its beauty, is the Mr. Jones Watches Sun and Moon:

 . . . which I find both beautiful and evocative of simpler times, as well as conceptually interesting in terms of using a historical method of displaying the time, from before watches with hands were the norm.